DRAWING ON FIRSTHAND EXPERIENCE AND SOUND RESEARCH

 SOLE PROPRIETOR OF RESILIENCE RESOURCE, LLC.

-Mary Jo is a community mediator as well as trauma and conflict management specialist with over 30 years of experience working with trauma and building conflict-competent communities.
-She is the owner of Resilience Resource, LLC
+Ms. Harwood is a community mediator as well as trauma and conflict management specialist with over 30 years of experience in working with trauma and building conflict-competent communities.
+She is the owner of Resilience Resource, LLC.

 PRESIDENT AND CEO OF MEDIATORS BEYOND BORDERS (MBB)